Mimmob07/login_system/README.md

 # run login.py
 `python3 login.py`
 # Disclaimer
-I not own raven storm, the chat server or the weather program but the API bieng used
+I not own raven storm, the chat server or the weather program but the API bieng used is mine